 Step 3: Apply Cleaners & Brighteners

-Clean your deck using deck cleaners or deck "brighteners", which are available in a variety of formulas and strengths.
-Some contain a special chlorine bleach formula to eliminate mold, mildew and algae.
+Clean your deck using deck cleaners or deck "brighteners," which are available in a variety of formulas and strengths.
+Some contain a chlorine bleach formula to eliminate mold, mildew and algae.
 Before you choose one of these formulas, you should know using chlorine bleach might make it necessary to clean your deck more often.
 Consider non-chlorine bleach cleaner instead.

 Be sure to choose a cleaner that is compatible with your deck, especially if you have soft wood like redwood or cedar.
-Because the cleaning process differs depending on the cleaner you choose, check the manufacturer's instructions to see if the deck should be wet or dry to begin.
+Because the cleaning process differs depending on the cleaner you choose, check the manufacturer's instructions to see if the deck should be wet or dry when you begin.
 Also, try to clean on a calm day—you don't want the wind blowing the cleaning agent all over your yard.

 Use a deck stain applicator to evenly apply the cleaner to the entire deck.
 Don't let the cleaner puddle in any area.
 Scrub tough areas with a stiff brush or a broom, but avoid using wire brushes.
 The metal bristles can break off into the wood and cause rust spots.
 Let the cleaner soak into the wood for the time specified (usually 10 to 15 minutes), and then rinse thoroughly with a hose.
 Use a lot of water and saturate the deck and any surrounding covered plants.
 This dilutes the deck cleaner so it won't harm your plants or grass.